laszabine/ling1010exam/README.md

 **Step 5.**
 Now you have an additional file called `exam-?-v?.tex` (with whatever you chose instead of `?`).
-It should look similar to the file `sample-latexQA.tex`.
+It should look similar to the file `exam-0-v1.tex`.

 **Step 6.**
 Repeat this for the other version.